Cycling74/rnbo-runner-panel/server/README.md

 # rnbo-runner-panel server

-Built in rust using [rocket](https://rocket.rs/), this server serves the static html produced in the top level project and also a basic file server that allows for upload, download and deletion files for the [rnbo.oscquery.runner](https://github.com/Cycling74/rnbo.oscquery.runner)
+Built in rust using [rocket](https://rocket.rs/), this server serves the static html produced in the [client workspace](../client/README.md) and also a basic file server that allows for upload, download and deletion files for the [rnbo.oscquery.runner](https://github.com/Cycling74/rnbo.oscquery.runner)

 The server can also tell the runner to "packages", which are tar files that can be downloaded from one compute and sent to another to be installed.

 The file server and package creation via HTTP greatly simplifies file transfer to/from the runner, which was previously using a bespoke [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) based protocol.
 The server does communicate with the runner via that same protocol, but the messaging needed is simple.